-When installing memory modules, the DIMM slots should be populated in the following order: DIMMA2, DIMMB2, DIMMC2, DIMMD2, DIMME2, DIMMF2, DIMMG2, DIMMH2, then DIMMA1, DIMMB1, DIMMC1, DIMMD1, DIMME1, DIMMF1, DIMMG1, DIMMH1.
+When installing memory modules, the DIMM slots should be populated in the following order: DIMMC1, DIMMD1, DIMMG1, DIMMH1, DIMMA1, DIMME1, DIMMB1, DIMMF1.

-- The blue slots must be populated first. - Always use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed.
-However, all DIMMs will run at the speed of the slowest DIMM. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
+- It is recommended that DDR4 DIMM modules of the same size, type, and speed should be installed. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
 However, to achieve the best memory performance, fully populate the motherboard with validated memory modules.